samandmac/PhyloBuild/README.md

 **PhyML** https://github.com/stephaneguindon/phyml
 &nbsp;&nbsp;&nbsp;If on Mac, you'll need to download the binary from the PhyML website, and move the UNZIPPED file to the same working directory as the rest of the script: http://www.atgc-montpellier.fr/phyml/download.php
-&nbsp;&nbsp;&nbsp;In this case, swap line 254 in ecoli_phylogroup_tree.sh from `phyml -i phylipFor.phy -b 100` to `PhyML-3.1/PhyML-3.1_macOS-MountainLion -i phylipFor.phy -b 100`
+&nbsp;&nbsp;&nbsp;In this case, swap line 254 in PhyloTree.sh from `phyml -i phylipFor.phy -b 100` to `PhyML-3.1/PhyML-3.1_macOS-MountainLion -i phylipFor.phy -b 100`

 **MAFFT** https://mafft.cbrc.jp/alignment/software/source.html